pasztor/jail/README.md

 ansible_user: pasztor
 ```

-alternatively, when vm-bhyve is already used, and you have to add an interface to an already created vm-switch:
+alternatively, when if you want to manage the interface addition and removeal manually in the prestart and poststop scripts
 ```
 jail:
   parent: beastie